Night is the Mother of Day.

 Sleep pressure is thought to be controlled by the neurotransmitter, adenosine, which increases in concentration in our bodies when we are awake.
 Caffeine, which is present in coffee amongst other things, reduces the effects of adenosine.4

-Our body clock regulates WHEN we sleep and is controlled by the switches between daylight and darkness and regulated by the hormone, melatonin.4
+Our body clock regulates WHEN we sleep and is controlled by the switches between daylight and darkness and regulated by the sleep hormones.4

 Why do we want to sleep?